Brand.com: Services

 Brand.com offered brand management and reputation management services.
-They reviewed the online presence of individuals and companies and provide action plans said to help control how information appears in search engines.
+They reviewed the online presence of individuals and companies and provided action plans said to help control how information appears in search engines.
 Services also included suppression of negative reviews on sites like Yelp or Google Reviews.
 Part of these services was the planned launch of Brand.com's "Google Eraser", which claimed to expunge negative listings from a Google search.
-At the time some stated that the process was unproven, and that Brand.com had not been transparent about its process, claiming that their processes were proprietary.
+At the time, some stated that the process was unproven, and that Brand.com had not been transparent about its process, claiming that their processes were proprietary.

-In 2013, Brand.com stated further that they would enact a De-Indexing Action Plan to permanently erase false or libelous information from major search engines as opposed to attempting to move the negative information further down in search results.
+In 2013, Brand.com stated further that they would enact a De-Indexing Action Plan to permanently erase false or libelous information from major search engines, as opposed to attempting to move the negative information further down in search results.
 The process involved verifying that the information was false, and then working with Google, Yahoo, and Bing to de-index the information.
 The company created the Command Center platform, through which clients could monitor the results of its advertising or reputation management efforts.

 Brand.com edited Wikipedia on behalf of clients.
 The company claimed on its website to have "built an entire practice around creating, managing, and monitoring Wikipedia." and offered to create a "positive Wikipedia page".
 Michael Zammuto told Quartz in 2013 that the company "helps ensure that information on Wikipedia is accurate, not false or defamatory."
 Brand.com also charged clients to have journalists write news stories under their direction, instead of having journalists independently select their own stories from news releases, and claims that these news stories have appeared in news publications including CNN, MSNBC, Fox News, The Huffington Post, and Forbes Magazine.